Junjie-Zhu/StruCloze/README.md

 ### Dataset downloading

 We have uploaded our training and test dataset to Zenodo.
 Training set contains `52,926` processed entries from PDB (in format `.pkl.gz`)

+### Usage

+#### Back-mapping coarse-grained structures

+#### Completing missing tokens

+### Analyzing predicted structures

+### Some existing bugs

+Currently there are some known bugs in code listed here:

+*  The `OXT` atom at the C-terminus is neglected in the prediction for convenience (As all other residues do not contain this atom, we remove it from CCD dictionary).
+*  Chain IDs in predicted structures starts from `a` but not `A`.

+Any suggestions or bug reports are welcome.
+Please open an issue in the GitHub repository.

+### Contact
+If you have any questions, please contact me via email: shiroyuki@sjtu.edu.cn Or open an issue in the GitHub repository.

+### Acknowledgement